 Additional Survey Sites

-Respondent pays you real money for responding to surveys on the site.
+Respondent pays you for responding to surveys on the site.
 Depending on how many surveys you qualify for on a given day, you could make around $100 for an hour of survey taking.
 There is a 5% processing fee on the payouts, which are delivered to you via PayPal.
 The key is matching the demographics of surveys on the site.
 It's worth signing up for Respondent and checking in throughout the week to make some fast cash.

 15. Harris Poll Online

 Jobs2Shop lets you become a mystery shopper overnight.
 Shop, play games, and offer your opinions to earn rewards.
-Some deals offer generous cashback, while others are incentivized with coupons and shopping deals.
+Some deals offer generous cash back, while others are incentivized with coupons and shopping deals.
 You won't get rich with Jobs2Shop, but you'll have a lot of fun.

-Mindswarms is perfect for you if you're comfortable recording video answers for survey questions.
+Mindswarms is perfect for you if you're comfortable recording video answers to survey questions.
 They usually take about 15-20 minutes, and each study pays $50 directly to you via Paypal.
 Mindswarms makes it easy to take surveys by offering a mobile app to take your surveys with you on the go.

 18. Toluna Influencers